Kareem100/HospitalMS/README.md

  [Database SQL Script](HospitalMS/Database/HMS_Database.sql) <br>
  [Database Procedures](HospitalMS/Database/Procedures)

-’Login Page’ where the Doctors & receptionists can login into their accounts. <br>
+’Login’ Page where the Doctors & receptionists can login into their accounts. <br>

 ![Screenshot (180)](https://user-images.githubusercontent.com/48657780/121788826-d90bd700-cbd0-11eb-93b4-a2e3d6ed0778.png)

-’Register Page’ allows Doctors & Receptionists to register and make an account.
+’Register’ Page allows Doctors & Receptionists to register and make an account.
 All fields have validations checkers. <br>

 ![Screenshot (182)](https://user-images.githubusercontent.com/48657780/121789016-8df2c380-cbd2-11eb-97e4-745eb7d551de.png)

-’Home Page’ of the Doctor consists of 4 parts: <br>
+**’Doctor Part’** consists of 4 pages: <br>
 1. **Home**, where the doctor can show all the reports that he has made
 2. **My Data**, where he can edit any thing related to his profile like the name, shift time or ...
 3. **My Clinic**